XinLi-zn/Informative-tracking-benchmark/README.md

 ## Acknowledgement
 We select several sequences with the hightest quality score (defined in the paper) from existing tracking datasets including OTB2015, NFS, UAV123, NUS-PRO, VisDrone, and LaSOT.
 Many thanks to their great work!
 * [OTB2015 ] Object track-ing benchmark.
 Yi Wu, Jongwoo Lim, and Ming-Hsuan Yang.
 IEEE TPAMI, 2015.
 * [   NFS  ] Need for speed: A benchmark for higher frame rate object tracking.
-Kiani Galoogahi, Hamed and Fagg, Ashton and Huang, Chen and Ramanan, Deva and Lucey, Simon.
-ICCV 2017.
+Kiani Galoogahi, Hamed and Fagg, et al. ICCV 2017.
 * [ UAV123 ] A benchmark and simulator for uav tracking.
 Mueller, Matthias and Smith, Neil and Ghanem, Bernard.
 ECCV 2016.
 * [NUS-PRO ] Nus-pro: A new visual tracking challenge.
 Annan Li, Min Lin, Yi Wu, Ming-Hsuan Yang, Shuicheng Yan.
 PAMI 2015.
 * [VisDrone] Visdrone-det2018: The vision meets drone object detection in image challenge results.
-Zhu, Pengfei and Wen, Longyin and Du, Dawei and Bian, Xiao and Ling, Haibin and Hu, Qinghua and Nie, Qinqin and Cheng, Hao and Liu, Chenfeng and Liu, Xiaoyu and others.
-ECCVW 2018.
+Pengfei Zhu, Longyin Wen, et al. ECCVW 2018.
 * [  LaSOT ] Lasot: A high-quality benchmark for large-scale single object tracking.
-Heng Fan, Liting Lin et al..
-CVPR 2019.
+Heng Fan, Liting Lin, et al. CVPR 2019.

 ## Contact
 If you have any questions about this benchmark, please feel free to contact Xin Li at xinlihitsz@gmail.com.